What is World Password Day?

 - Password management software can minimize password fatigue.

-- Password reset option can prove helpful, although sophisticated hackers have been known to impersonate users and to then hijack accounts.
+- Overall, password reset option can prove helpful, although sophisticated hackers have been known to impersonate users and to then hijack accounts.

 Will password security recommendations change?